Shadowdrums/ShadowTEAM_LAB/README.md

 - **Operating System:** Linux Ubuntu 22.02.3-Server-x86x64-amd64

 ##### Use Case:
 This server functions as a test bench before moving on to the other servers for production and application.
-It is crucial for testing and validating applications before deployment.
+It is crucial for testing and validating applications before deployment.The Testing server is connected to the Cisco Nexus 3048 via a 10Gb fiber connection, while also maintaining an Ethernet connection for Wake-on-LAN (WoL).

 ### GPU-AI-Server